 For the past few years, I have been solely using Kovaak 2.0, shooting bots in FPS games, or using deathmatch games modes to train my aim.
 These 3 things have definitely improved my aim, but to analyse the strengths and weaknesses of aim by eye test was difficult.

-Aimlab brings a more analytical AI driven take on aim improvement in the aim trainer space.
-Although Aim lab has overwhelmingly positive recent reviews on steam, you shouldn’t overlook pitfalls of Aim lab and aim trainers in general.
+Aimlab brings a more analytical AI-driven take on aim improvement in the aim trainer space.
+Although Aim lab has overwhelmingly positive recent reviews on Steam, you shouldn’t overlook the pitfalls of Aim lab and aim trainers in general.

-I’ve been using Aimlab for the past few months and from my experience I can say this is a great game for being free on the steam store.
-This aim trainer feels very complete and has so much customisation.
+I’ve been using Aimlab for the past few months and from my experience I can say this is a great game for being free on the Steam store.
+This aim trainer feels very complete and has so much customization.

 I use Aimlab for warming up before I play Valorant and I have seen a big improvement in my aim so far.
 Aimlab was launched by Statespace who picked up $2.5 million to help gamers train.